-He is an expert in EPA’s process for developing national primary drinking water regulations.
-Since the early 1980s, he has provided national occurrence and exposure analyses, risk assessments, and benefit/cost modeling in support of EPA’s development of several drinking water regulations, including national standards addressing organic and inorganic chemicals, radionuclides, disinfection by-products, and pathogenic microbes.
-Mr. Letkiewicz also has lent his technical expertise to the development of the contaminant candidate list (CCL) classification process, in particular for the scoring system used to place contaminants of potential concern on the CCL, and to EPA’s review of drinking water standards every 6 years.
+He is an expert in the U.S. Environmental Protection Agency’s (EPA) process for developing national primary drinking water regulations.
+For over four decades, he has provided national occurrence and exposure analyses, risk assessments, and cost/benefit modeling in support of almost all current EPA drinking water regulations, including national standards to address organic and inorganic chemicals, radionuclides, disinfection byproducts, and pathogenic microbes.
+Frank has also helped develop and implement the contaminant candidate list (CCL) classification process for identifying potential drinking water contaminants of concern.

 Previously, he worked for Abt Associates, SAIC, and the EPA Office of Toxic Substances.

 Frank holds a bachelor’s degree in biochemistry from the University of Maryland.